 Sangkloy~\etal~\cite{sangkloy2017scribbler} used an end-to-end feed-forward deep generative adversarial architecture\footnote{\url{https://github.com/Pingxia/ConvolutionalSketchInversion}} to colorize images.
 To guide structural information and color patterns, user input in the form of sketches and color strokes is employed.
 The adversarial loss function enables the network to colorize the images more realistically.

 The generator part of the proposed network adopts an encoder-decoder structure with residual blocks.
-Following the architecture of Sketch Inversion~\cite{guccluturk2016convolutional}, the augmented architecture consists of three downsampling layers, seven residual blocks preceded by three upsampling layers.
-The downsampling layers apply convolutions of stride two, whereas the upsampling layers utilize bilinear upsampling to substitute the deconvolutional layers contrary to Sketch Inversion.
+Following the architecture of Sketch Inversion~\cite{guccluturk2016convolutional}, the augmented architecture consists of three downsampling layers and seven residual blocks preceded by three upsampling layers.
+The downsampling layers apply convolutions of stride two, whereas the upsampling layers utilize bilinear upsampling to substitute the deconvolutional layers, contrary to Sketch Inversion.
 All layers are followed by batch normalization~\cite{ioffe2015batch} and the ReLU activation function except the last layer, where the $TanH$ function is used.
-The discriminator part of the proposed network is composed of a fully convolutional network with five convolutional layers and two residual blocks.
+A fully convolutional network with five convolutional layers and two residual blocks makes up the discriminator part of the proposed network.
 Leaky-ReLU~\cite{maas2013rectifier} is used after each convolutional layer except the last one, where Sigmoid is applied.

-The proposed model's performance is assessed qualitatively on datasets from three different domains, including faces, cars, and bedrooms.
+The model's performance is assessed qualitatively on datasets from three domains, including faces, cars, and bedrooms.